syauqi-alias/Mechanical-Keyboard-Malay-Retro-Design/README.md

 # Mechanical-Keyboard-Malay-Retro-Design
-A custom expose design through hole component Mechanical Keyboard with a bit of Malays art instill in it
+A custom expose design through hole component Mechanical Keyboard with a bit of Malays art instill in it.
 ![PCB](https://raw.githubusercontent.com/Cokekonut/Mechanical-Keyboard-Malay-Retro-Design/main/1.PNG?raw=true)

+The schematic is open-source but the design is not.